-Anyone possessing a high school diploma or its equivalent meets the basic eligibility requirement for admission to any public California two-year community college.
+Anyone with a high school diploma or its equivalent meets the basic eligibility requirement for admission to a California public two-year community college.

-Persons who do not possess a high school diploma or its equivalent but who meet additional criteria are also eligible for admission if, in the judgment of the college Admissions Officer, they are capable of profiting from the instruction offered.
+People who do not have a high school diploma or its equivalent but meet additional criteria are also eligible for admission if, in the judgment of the college Admissions Officer, they are capable of profiting from instruction.
 Additional eligibility criteria include:

-- 1. Persons who are eighteen (18) years of age. - 2.
-Persons who are apprentices, as defined by Section 3077 of the California Labor Code. - 3.
-Persons in grades K-12, under special circumstances.
+- 1. People who are eighteen (18) years old. - 2.
+People who are apprentices, as defined by Section 3077 of the California Labor Code. - 3.
+People in grades K-12, under special circumstances.